-Although Swerve is indeed in the middle of testing some dark chocolate made with their sweetener, these things take time to get onto the market and I am not a patient person.
-And as a reader recently asked me about the cost of some sugar-free chocolate and whether I had a decent homemade alternative, I decided I had to take matters into my own hands.
+While there are several good brands of sugar-free chocolate chips on the market, they can be prohibitively expensive.
+I love Lily’s chocolate chips but I find myself balking at $7.49 a bag.
+They also aren’t dairy-free and they contain a little soy, which many people don’t like.
+As a reader recently asked me about whether I had a decent homemade alternative, I decided I had to take matters into my own hands.
 I can honestly say that I have made vast strides in low carb cooking and baking in the past few years and very often my experiments lead me to new discoveries about how certain ingredients behave.
 I find myself storing up these little tidbits in my brain for future use.
 And when the time is right, a whole new idea takes shape in my brain and I can hardly wait to test it out.

 The last time I made chocolate chips, I made them with butter.
 They were good, to be sure, but definitely a little on the soft side and they needed to be stored in the fridge and then added to the recipe just prior to baking.
 And although delicious, they didn’t quite live up to that true chocolate-chip flavour I had in my mind.
 Still, they were a good approximation and I was satisfied.
 But since that time, I have been playing around with other ingredients in some recipes, including cocoa butter.
-Unlike butter or coconut oil, cocoa butter stays quite solid, even in warmish weather and it takes a fair bit of work to make it melt.
+Unlike butter or coconut oil, cocoa butter stays solid at room temperature and it takes a fair bit of work to make it melt.
 For a bar of chocolate or a chocolate chip, this is an excellent quality indeed.

-I had originally intended to actually form them into chip shapes by putting them into a pastry bag and piping them into little blobs, but it was late in the evening when I started so I wimped out and poured the chocolate mixture into chocolate bar molds.
-And I am rather glad I did, because I then had the option of chopping it up into chocolate chunks for baking, or just eating a square of it as it was.
-Either way, these chocolate bars/chips blew my original attempts out of the water.
-First, they firmed up so well that they didn’t need to be refrigerated at all to stay firm, and secondly, they tasted like REAL chocolate.
+Any way you make them, these sugar-free chocolate chips were a huge success.
+They blew my original attempts out of the water.
+First, they firmed up perfectly and I found that they didn’t need to be refrigerated after the initial chilling to stay firm.
+Secondly, they tasted like REAL chocolate.
 And why shouldn’t they?
 REAL chocolate is made with cocoa butter and is part of what gives it the deep, intense chocolate flavour.
-I had a hard time saving any of my first batch for baking with, because I just kept eating a square of chocolate here, and a square of chocolate there, as I passed through the kitchen.
+I had a hard time saving any of my first batch for baking with, because I just kept eating a little handful here and a little handful there as I passed through the kitchen.

 - In a heavy saucepan over low heat, melt cocoa butter and chocolate together until smooth.